 It is far from bleak (it is edited, has a twangy soundtrack) but it is unusually devastating.
 A 17-year-old girl named Hannah leaves behind 13 cassette recordings, each one identifying a person and explaining the ways in which they failed her and contributed to her suicide.
 The betrayals that Hannah suffers range from the mundane but hurtful (best friends abandoning her to be friends with more popular kids) to the disturbingly plausible (being slut-shamed).
 There is more, there is worse, artfully and painfully rendered by the lead actress, whose microexpressions of disbelief at all the bilious bilge and backstabbing leave you dizzy with disgust.

 One of the most affecting of the 13 reasons is when Hannah turns to poetry as a means of coping with her loneliness.
 She starts attending a local poetry club where everyone is considerably older than her except for a schoolmate she vaguely knows (the editor of a school magazine with a literary bent).
 The boy, who is talented, ambitious and as flip as a coin in mid-toss, enthusiastically encourages her.
 Hannah is initially sceptical but soon pours – spills – herself into writing.
 She writes her first real poem.
 She reads it out to the poetry club where, to her immense relief, it is rapturously received (I cringed; it was painfully, realistically adolescent).
 We are delighted that Hannah has finally found her rightful place (her writing has potential, loved the line about “miles and miles” of skin).
 The self-serving editor secretly rips the poem out of her notebook and publishes it in his magazine without her consent.
 She comes to school one day to find that the sexual imagery and tortured metaphors of her poem have made her a laughing stock.
-It was her first and last poem: one less last resort.
+It was her first and last poem.
+One less last resort for her.

 The show goes into admirable depth (criticised by some for being excessive) in its autopsy of a young life.
 Although it is mostly told from an adolescent perspective (complete with self-perpetuating clichés) this is highly sophisticated storytelling and a heartfelt attempt to understand why numerous teenagers feel compelled to kill themselves because of the casual cruelty and indifference they experience.
 The show is steeped in teen cliché but it has to be – that, after all, is the language that Hannah has to forge an identity from.
 Hannah is kind and lightning smart but she also wants to fit in and find acceptance among her cliquey peers.
 The cliques are more fluid than in the average teen drama; the school corridors teem with remorseful shape-shifting.
 But college looms, parties are filmic montages of good times, cliché creeps into everything, formalizing it, tilting it tragedy-wards.
 Hannah, a delightful palindrome: I’d surely have fallen for her sensuous open-endedness.
 But she is also, intriguingly, an unreliable narrator, a tormentor of the living, a relentless reminder of our fallibility.
 We pray for the happy ending – the ultimate cliché – knowing that it is never coming.